 Single-portion machines are fully automatic, and are like small compact baristas for daily use at home or in the office.
 At the touch of a button, the water is heated to an optimal temperature before being forced into the capsule, where a brief preinfusion process takes place, and finding its way into your coffee cup as a harmonious ristretto, espresso or lungo with a perfect crema.

 Coffee can be enjoyed in a variety of ways, black as a mocha, ristretto, espresso, lungo or Americano, for example.
+Take your coffee to the next level with home-made coffee creamer or syrup.
 Coffee beverages with milk are also particularly popular, and include espresso macchiato, cappuccino, latte macchiato and the autumnal pumpkin spice latte.

 Frothy milk is added to these beverages not only for taste but also for aesthetic appeal – latte art is a method of creating a pattern or design with milk froth.
 Both professional and enthusiastic amateur baristas have long since left behind the traditional heart and begun producing fascinating creations for us to admire.
 And they not only whip up these creations in a cup, but also, most recently, in an ice cream cone – a trend known as Coffee in a Cone.